TomoGuide/TomoGuide.github.io/docs/03-tutorial/02-relion-preprocessing/index.md

 Run beam induced motion correction using RELION's implementation of motioncor2.

-For the EER fractionation value, refer to the **[Scipion tutorial](/03-tutorial/01-scipion-preprocessing/)** where we show the calculations.
+For the EER fractionation value, refer to the motion correction part of the **[Scipion tutorial](/03-tutorial/01-scipion-preprocessing/)** where we show the calculations.

 At this step you want to save the ODD and EVN frames for later steps, so tick **Save images for denoising**.
 Don't forget to indicate the proper gainref in the Motion tab!